 5.4.2 Security threats

 An attacker may impersonate the UE-to-Network Relay.
-If the authorization of the UE-to-Network relay role is not supported, the attacker UE could play the UE-to-Network relay role, and force a UE to camp on to it by passing all the message on between the UE and the network.
+If the authorization of the UE-to-Network relay role is not supported, the attacker UE could play the UE-to-Network relay role and force a UE to camp on to it by passing all the messages between the UE and the network.
 It may then deny the UE services between the two UEs, such as drop the message.